Skip to Content

 Can I do Activity 3 on a Census or Irregular plot?

-You may conduct Activity 3 as long as the perimeter of your plot is 400m.
+You may conduct Activity 3 as long as the perimeter of your plot is at least 400m.
 Record the distance traveled so we can calculate metrics such as the number of monarchs per kilometer surveyed.
 Do not exceed 500m.

 Activity 4 (Monarch Survival & Parasitism)